farizalik/Customer_goods_Ad_hoc_insights/README.md

 - Atliq Exclusive operates its business in 8 major markets of Asia Pacific region.
 - Atliq Exclusive has the most stores in APAC region followed by EU(6) and NA (2).

+## Requests 2:
-2. What is the percentage of unique product increase in 2021 vs. 2020?
+ What is the percentage of unique product increase in 2021 vs. 2020?
 The final output contains these fields,
  - unique_products_2020
  - unique_products_2021
  - percentage_chg